 Todd Jordan is the owner, program developer, and chief trainer at Jordan Detection K9.
 Jordan started his company in 2015 after successfully training and handling an Electronic Detection K9 to assist investigators in child exploitation, counter terrorism, white collar crimes, homicide investigations, insider threats, and drug cases.
 Jordan Detection K9 became well known after Jordan’s first ESD K9 "Bear" detected key evidence in Subway Pitchman Jared Fogle’s home.
 "Bear" later located key evidence in United States Gymnastics Coach Marvin Sharp's residence, as well as his gymnasium.
-Since that time, Jordan has trained twenty two ESD K9s.
+Since that time, Jordan has trained over forty ESD K9s.
 The K9s have been sold to departments associated with ICAC task forces across the nation.
 Jordan’s background in K9 handling and training began in 1997 as an Accelerant Detection K9 handler.
 Since 2000, Todd began training accelerant detection K9s for the Maine Specialty Dogs/State Farm Program, obtaining and imprinting the K9s, prior to being placed with a handler.
 He has trained twenty one accelerant detection K9s, all of which became certified through the State Farm Program or Canine Accelerant Detection Association (CADA).
 Of the twenty one K9s trained, eleven teams are still certified and are currently working in the United States.
 The other ten enjoyed successful careers, and have gone on to retire from their departments.
 Todd has participated in thirty re-certification courses as a handler/trainer.
 He has certified over forty K9 teams for CADA.

 He is very knowledgeable in the requirements to certify and re-certify detection K9 teams, and has over nineteen years of experience in training detection K9s.
 His knowledge base for training is utilizing the passive-response and food-reward system.
 He also has worked with K9s that are ball/toy-driven, and is able to adapt his training methods to the teams which are ball/toy-motivated, or aggressive indicators.
 Jordan is currently working on expanding his business into other areas of detection-based K9 training, including the development of programs for utilizing detection K9s in areas of private sector business.